 begins 9 months after the student ceases half-time enrollment.

-- PLUS Loan - A federal loan for parents of undergraduate students.
-The interest rate for 2013-2014
+- PLUS Loan - Title IV federal loan for parents of undergraduate students.
+The interest rate

 - Alternative Loan - Student loans available and should be used as a last resort.
 Interest rates and